 The Group maintains product liability insurance up to such value that it considers customary and sufficient for its industry and its products.
 To mitigate the Group's product liability risk, it places significant emphasis on quality assurance.
-As of 31 December 2021, the Group has not received any material product liability or third party liability claims from its customers or any other third parties, and has not experienced any material business interruptions since it commenced its operations.
+As of 31 December 2022, the Group has not received any material product liability or third party liability claims from its customers or any other third parties, and has not experienced any material business interruptions since it commenced its operations.
 The Group believes that it has sufficient insurance coverage for its assets and products, and its insurance coverage is in line with industry practice.
-The Group has not experienced any material business interruptions since it commenced its operations.
+The Group has not experienced any material business interruptions since it commenced its operations since it commenced its operations.